-The overall credit quality of our loan portfolio remained high as of August 31, 2018, as evidenced by our strong credit performance metrics.
-We had no delinquent or nonperforming loans as of August 31, 2018, and no loan defaults or charge-offs during the current quarter.
-Outstanding loans to electric utility organizations represented approximately 99% of total outstanding loan portfolio as of August 31, 2018, unchanged from May 31, 2018.
+The overall credit quality of our loan portfolio remained high as of February 28, 2019, as evidenced by our strong credit performance metrics.
+We had no delinquent or nonperforming loans as of February 28, 2019, and no loan defaults or charge-offs during the nine months ended February 28, 2019.
+Outstanding loans to electric utility organizations represented approximately 99% of total outstanding loan portfolio as of February 28, 2019, unchanged from May 31, 2018.
 We historically have had limited defaults and losses on loans in our electric utility loan portfolio.
 We generally lend to members on a senior secured basis, which reduces the risk of loss in the event of a borrower default.
-Of our total loans outstanding, 93% were secured and 7% were unsecured as of both August 31, 2018 and May 31, 2018.
+Of our total loans outstanding, 91% were secured and 9% were unsecured as of February 28, 2019, compared to 93% secured and 7% unsecured as of May 31, 2018.